 The largest federal health programmes are administered through the Department of Health and Human Services (HHS).
 The HHS is the principal federal agency charged with protecting the health of all Americans and providing essential human services.
-The HHS budget in 2012 was US\$900.6 billion and included the Centers for Medicare and Medicaid Services (CMS) and the Children's Health Insurance Program (CHIP).
-Medicaid and Medicare account for 84 per cent of total HHS expenditures.
+The 2013 HHS budget totals \$940.9 billion in outlays and proposes \$76.7 billion in discretionary budget authority.
+The HHS budget includes the Centers for Medicare and Medicaid Services (CMS) and the Children's Health Insurance Program (CHIP).
+Medicaid and Medicare account for 86 per cent of total HHS expenditures.
 State governments are responsible for the implementation of Medicaid and CHIP.
 The states contribute 50 per cent matching funds to their programmes for eligible state residents.
 Eligibility is based on the federal poverty level.

-The Henry J Kaiser Family Foundation estimates the number of Medicare enrollees in 2012 to be 49.4 million.
-The baby boomers, the generation of Americans born between 1946 and 1964, are rapidly expanding the size of Medicare.
+The Henry J Kaiser Family Foundation estimates that the number of Medicare enrollees was 50.4 million in 2012 and 52 million in 2013.
+The baby boomers (the generation of Americans born between 1946 and 1964) are rapidly expanding the size of Medicare.
 The American Association of Retired Persons (AARP) states that from 2011, and for the next 18 years, the number of beneficiaries will grow by 8,000 people per day as those born in the era following World War II enter the programme.

 Medicare consists of three programmes: Medicare Part A Hospital Insurance, Part B Medical Insurance and Part D Prescription Drug Coverage.
 Medicaid is available only to certain low-income individuals and families who fit into an eligibility group that is recognised by federal and state law.
 Medicaid pays for medical services directly to health-care providers.